LavaLite-Compute/lavalite/docs/man/markdown/bqueues.1.md

 The **--close** and **--open** options require administrator privileges.

 # OPTIONS

+**-l**, **--long**
+:   Display detailed information for each queue, including description,
+    users, and hosts.
+Long lines are wrapped at 79 columns.

 **--close** *queue*
 :   Close the named queue.
 A closed queue does not accept new jobs and